hakimkac99/hadoop-ecosystem/README.md

 Hive provides HiveQL as a SQL-like query tool.
 It executes MapReduce jobs behind the scenes.

-* In the `docker-compose` file, three services are created for managing the Hive local stack :
+* In the `cluster/compose.hive.yml` file, three services are created for managing the Hive local stack :
     * hive-server service : Responsible for creating the Hive Server 2 to enable running queries against Hive.
 It interacts with the Hive metastore behind the scenes.
     * hive-metastore service : The Hive metastore manages and stores the structure of tables/ columns etc. in the data warehouse.
 It serializes and deserializes data from HDFS.
     * hive-metastore-db : A Postgresql database used by Hive Metastore in order to stor metadata.